Blood Duster

-Blood Duster are an Australian grindcore/stoner rock band from Melbourne.
+Blood Duster are an Australian grindcore and stoner rock band from Melbourne.
 Their name comes from the song "Blood Duster" by John Zorn, from the 1990 album Naked City.

 History

 Formation

-The band was formed in 1991 by Jason Fuller (aka Jason PC) (bass), Anthony Barry (vocals and guitar), and Andrew Brown (drums).
-After completion of their first demo, Anthony Barry resigned and was replaced by Troy Darlington and Callum Wilson.
+Jason Fuller (aka Jason PC) (bass), Anthony Barry (vocals and guitar), and Andrew Brown (drums) formed the band in 1991.
+After completing their first demo, Barry resigned and Troy Darlington and Callum Wilson replaced him.

-A self-released demo recording in 1992 was titled Menstrual Soup.
-By the time the band recorded their first EP, Wilson and Darlington had been replaced by Tony Forde, Shane Rout (who would later go on to form the NSBM band Abyssic Hate) and Brad Johnston.
+A 1992 self-released demo recording was titled Menstrual Soup.
+By the time the band recorded their first EP, Wilson and Darlington had been replaced with Tony Forde, Shane Rout (who later formed black metal band Abyssic Hate) and Brad Johnston.

 Fisting the Dead (1993)

-Fisting the Dead, the band's debut, is a straightforward grindcore EP that featured 25 tracks, released in mid-1993.
+Fisting the Dead, the band's debut, is a grindcore EP that featured 25 tracks, released in mid-1993.
 According to Rosemary Overell, "They are largely credited with establishing Melbourne's gore- and porno-grindcore aesthetic".
-The tracks were initially recorded for a proposed split album on the Wild Rags label with other tracks by Impetigo and Meat Shits.
-The track "Derek" refers to a character played by Peter Jackson in his 1987 cult film Bad Taste, which was "heavily influenced by the late-'80s grindcore of such Earache label bands as Carcass and Napalm Death."
+The tracks were recorded for a proposed split album on the Wild Rags label with other tracks by Impetigo and Meat Shits.
+The track "Derek" refers to a character played by Peter Jackson in his 1987 film Bad Taste, which was "heavily influenced by the late-'80s grindcore of such Earache label bands as Carcass and Napalm Death."

 In 1996, the album was released in the US as bonus tracks on the U.S. CD issue of the group's 1995 EP Yeest, on Relapse Records and Drug Bust Records.
 In 2001, it was reissued on vinyl with Yeest on the B-side.

 In 2005, the album was reissued as Fisting the Dead...
 Again on bassist Jason Fuller's label, with bonus tracks, on Goat Sounds Records.

 In 2008, it was reissued on Stomp Records with Yeest, the compilation tracks, and live tracks from a gig at the Great Britain Hotel on 18 August 1993 as bonus tracks.
 AllMusic's Tom Forget described the 2008 version: "A noticeable splatter seems to accompany every spin of Blood Duster's mammoth reissue".
 He felt that it "traces the band's early-90s grind heyday, before elements of Southern and stoner rock groove seeped into their toxic sound."